allerk/allerk/README.md

 <h1 align="center">👋 Hello there!
 I'm Aleksandr Lerko</h1>
 <h3 align="center">Developer from Tallinn (Estonia 🇪🇪)</h3>

+- 💻 Currently work as a **Full Stack Developer Intern** at the startup Getpart

 - 🔭 Worked at **GrabCAD/Stratasys as an Intern Software Engineer**

 - 🎓 I'm currently studying **IT systems development** at **TalTech (Tallinna Tehnikaülikool)**